ncbi/elastic-blast-docs/docs/source/quickstart.rst

 The submit command can take several minutes as it brings up your cluster and downloads your BLAST database.
 **NOTE**: currently you can only have **one** ElasticBLAST search running at a time.

+You can also add --sync to the above command-line, in which case elastic-blast will automatically shut down your cluster when it's done.
+In this case, it's important that your computer stays powered up and connected to the internet, so that elastic-blast can issue the command to delete the cluster.

 Monitor progress